 - Can be applied as a topical medication to promote the healing of cuts, wounds, hot spots, bites, and stings.

-- Coconut oil contains antibacterial and antifungal properties that help reduce doggy odor and impart a delightful scent to your dog’s skin and coat.
+- Coconut oil contains antibacterial and antifungal properties that help reduce the doggy odor and impart a delightful scent to your dog’s skin and coat.

 - It prevents and treats a yeast infection, including candida.

-Fish oil contains omega-3 and omega-6 fats that are essential to control important hormone in the body.
+Fish oil contains omega-3 and omega-6 fats that are essential to control important hormones in the body.
 While omega-6 fats are abundant and can be found in any food that your dog eats, omega-3 is a little hard to get.
 That’s why your dog needs to eat fish oil as an additional supplement.
 Some of the benefits of fish oil include: promote healthy skin and glistening coat and decreased shedding.

-Vitamin E is used to treat dry skin, and as you may know already, dry skin is one the main reasons for excessive shedding.
+Vitamin E is used to treat dry skin, and as you may know already, dry skin is one of the main reasons for excessive shedding.
 There are three ways you can use vitamin E: you can apply vitamin E oil directly to your dog’s skin, you can add vitamin E to the water when you bathe your dog, or you can give vitamin E pill orally.